PREMKUMARDUDI/GitNest/README.md

 ## 📄 API Endpoints

+### Authentication

+- `POST /signup` - User registration with profile creation
+- `POST /login` - User authentication with JWT token generation

+### Profile Management

+- `GET /userProfile/:id` - Fetch user and profile data by ID
+- `GET /allUsers` - Fetch all users
+- `PUT /updateProfile/:id` - Update user information by ID
+- `DELETE /deleteProfile/:id` - Delete user by ID

+### Repository Management

 - `POST /repo/create` — Create a repository
+- `GET /repo/all` — Get all repositories
-- `GET /repo/:repoId` — Get repository by ID
+- `GET /repo/:id` — Get repository by ID
+- `GET /repo/name/:name` — Get repository by Username
+- `GET /repo/user/:userID` — Get repository by userID
-- `PUT /repo/update/:repoId` — Update a repository
+- `PUT /repo/update/:id` — Update a repository by ID
+- `PATCH /repo/toggle/:id` — Update visibility for repository by ID
-- `DELETE /repo/delete/:repoId` — Delete a repository (also deletes its issues)
+- `DELETE /repo/delete/:id` — Delete a repository by ID (also deletes its issues)

+### Issue Management

 - `POST /issue/create/:repoID` — Create an issue for a repository
 - `GET /issue/:id` — Get a single issue by ID
 - `GET /issue/all/:repoID` — List all issues for a repository
-- `PUT /issue/update/:id` — Update an issue
+- `PUT /issue/update/:id` — Update an issue by ID
-- `DELETE /issue/delete/:id` — Delete a single issue
+- `DELETE /issue/delete/:id` — Delete a single issue by ID
 - `DELETE /issue/delete/all/:repoID` — Delete all issues for a repository

----

 ## 🖥 Custom Git-like CLI Commands